oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/elastic-stack/weblogic-domain/_index.md

 #### Environment variables in the `fluentd` container

-Operator automatically set up the `fluentd` container with the following:
+The operator sets up the `fluentd` container with the following:

 ```text
     env: